CodePushGo/website/src/content/blog/en/open-source-vs-proprietary-app-update-solutions.md

 ### When Open Source Makes Sense

 Open-source tools are a great fit for projects that need flexibility and customization.
 They’re especially useful for teams looking for tailored integrations and cost-efficient options.
-The [Capacitor Live Update plugin](https://www.npmjs.com/package/@capgo/capacitor-updater) is a good example of this approach.
+The [React Native Live Update plugin](https://www.npmjs.com/package/@capgo/capacitor-updater) is a good example of this approach.
 As Capawesome explains:

-> "One of the biggest advantages of Capacitor over other runtimes is the ability to deliver updates in real-time without having to resubmit your app to the app stores" [\[4\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).
+> "One of the biggest advantages of React Native over other runtimes is the ability to deliver updates in real-time without having to resubmit your app to the app stores" [\[4\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).

 This option is well-suited for: